Suitbert Mollinger: Emigration and early ministry

 The early 20th-century Pittsburgh historian Father Andrew Lambing records that before deciding to devote himself to the secular priesthood, Mollinger "applied to at least three different religious orders and spent some time in one of them."
-While his theological education is difficult to substantiate, it does appear that Mollinger was ordained a priest by Bishop Joshua Maria Young of the Diocese of Erie in April 1859.
-Even Lambing was unable to locate an official record of his ordination, but held in his possession a copy of the newly ordained priest's first letter of faculties.
+While his theological education is difficult to substantiate, it does appear that Mollinger was ordained a priest by Bishop Joshua Maria Young of the Diocese of Erie.
+Even Lambing was unable to locate an official record of his ordination, but held in his possession a copy of the newly ordained priest's first letter of faculties dating from April 1859.

+Mollinger's first pastoral assignment was in Brookville, the seat of Jefferson County, Pennsylvania, which he used as a base for ministering to a network of surrounding mission stations.
+According to an 1888 history, he arrived in Brookville by 1858 as an assistant to Father Thomas Ledewith and succeeded him as pastor no later than June 1859, residing in the town while attending missions throughout Jefferson County and neighboring parts of Clarion County, including Corsica, Redbank, and Sligo Furnace.
+Parish records from St. Nicholas Church in Crates (Limestone Township) place Mollinger among the priests in attendance there beginning in 1859 and continuing until 1865, reflecting his regular service of mission stations in the Brookville area during this period.

-Mollinger's first pastoral assignment was in Brookville, the seat of Jefferson County, Pennsylvania, which he used as a base for ministering to surrounding mission stations.
-On one occasion, lacking transportation, he walked twelve miles carrying vestments and liturgical items to celebrate Mass, then proceeded in the summer heat to a second mission at Carr's Furnace in Clarion, where he collapsed from exhaustion before recovering to complete his duties.
-During this time, he appears to have begun practicing medicine as a part of his ministry, attending to the physical ailments of his parishioners.
+On one occasion, lacking transportation, he walked 12 mi carrying vestments and liturgical items to celebrate Mass, then continued in the summer heat to a second mission at Carr's Furnace, where he collapsed from exhaustion before recovering to complete his duties.
+During this period, he appears to have begun practicing medicine as part of his pastoral work, attending to the physical ailments of his parishioners.

-In late 1864 sustained disagreements with Bishop Young led him to transfer from the Diocese of Erie to the Diocese of Pittsburgh, where his initial assignments included pastorates at the churches of St. Alphonsus in Wexford and St. Theresa in Perrysville.
+Sustained disagreements with Bishop Young, described in county histories as centering chiefly on St. Ann's Academy at Corsica, ultimately led Mollinger to leave the diocese in late 1864 or early 1865 and transfer to the Diocese of Pittsburgh.
+His initial assignments in the Pittsburgh diocese included pastorates at the churches of St. Alphonsus in Wexford and St. Theresa in Perrysville.